1up-lab/OneupUploaderBundle/Resources/doc/custom_namer.md

 }
 ```

 To match the `NamerInterface` you have to implement the function `name()` which expects an `FileInterface` and should return a string representing the name of the given file.
 The example above would name every file _grumpycat.jpg_ and is therefore not very useful.
+The namer should return an unique name to avoid issues if the file already exists.

 Next, register your created namer as a service in your `services.xml`